 NY foster parent acquitted of all charges in sex abuse case

 An attorney for the foster parent accuse...
 A New York foster parent who took in more than 100 boys over two decades has been acquitted of sexually abusing some of those children in his care.
-Police say a gunman despondent over a recent breakup opened fire at a poolside birthday party and phoned his ex-girlfriend as he kept shooting strangers, killing one woman and wounding six other partygoers before...
-Police say a gunman despondent over a recent breakup opened fire at a poolside birthday party and phoned his ex-girlfriend as he kept shooting strangers, killing one woman and wounding six other partygoers before he was killed by officers.
+A New York foster parent who took in more than 100 boys over two decades has been acquitted of sexually abusing some of those children in his care.

 Add your comments below